brendangooden/ms-teams-transcript-downloader/README.md

 4. **Load the Extension**:
    - Click "Load unpacked"
-   - Navigate to the `chrome-extension` folder in this repository
+   - Navigate to the `src` folder in this repository
    - Select the folder and click "Select Folder"

 5. **Verify Installation**: